Skip to content

 Keep in mind that you cannot obtain a work permit if you have prevented your deportation through lack of cooperation or deception- OR in case you come from a safe country of origin and have applied for asylum after August 31, 2015.
 You can find out more about the safe countries of origin in our chapter "Safe countries of origin".

 IMPORTANT: Your work permit will be only valid for a specific job.
 Your future boss will need to fill a form to describe the offered position, and you should apply for a work permit.
 Once both forms have been filled and submitted, the immigration office is obliged to react within two weeks.
-If you have not received any answer, contact a counselling centre.
+If you have not received any answer, you can contact a counselling centre.
 You can also submit an emergency application to the Administrative Court.
 On Proasyl you can find counselling centres in your area.

 If your application for asylum has been accepted, i.e. you have been recognised as a refugee, or an individual entitled to asylum or subsidiary protection, you may work as an employee or a self-employed person without any restrictions.
 That means you have the same rights as a German citizen in the job market.